camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 - An [AWS account](https://docs.aws.amazon.com/accounts/latest/reference/accounts-welcome.html) is required to create resources within AWS.
 - [AWS CLI (2.11+)](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), a CLI tool for creating AWS resources.
-- [eksctl (0.163+)](https://eksctl.io/installation/), a CLI tool for creating and managing EKS clusters.
+- [eksctl (0.163+)](https://eksctl.io/installation/), a CLI tool for creating and managing AWS EKS clusters.
 - [kubectl (1.28+)](https://kubernetes.io/docs/tasks/tools/#kubectl), a CLI tool to interact with the cluster.

 ## Considerations

 This is a basic setup to get started with Camunda 8 but does not reflect a high performance setup.
-For a better starting point towards production, we recommend utilizing [Infrastructure as Code tooling](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code) and having a look at our [Terraform guide](./terraform-setup.md).
+For a better starting point towards production, we recommend utilizing [Infrastructure as Code tooling](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code) and following our [Terraform guide](./terraform-setup.md).

-To try out Camunda 8 or develop against it, consider having a look at our [SaaS offering](https://camunda.com/platform/) or if you already have an AWS EKS cluster, consider skipping to the [Helm guide](./eks-helm.md).
+To try out Camunda 8 or develop against it, consider signing up for our [SaaS offering](https://camunda.com/platform/) or if you already have an AWS EKS cluster, consider skipping to the [Helm guide](./eks-helm.md).

 While the guide is primarily tailored for UNIX systems, it can also be run under Windows by utilizing the [Windows Subsystem for Linux](https://learn.microsoft.com/windows/wsl/about).

 :::warning
-Following this guide will incur costs on your Cloud provider account, namely for the managed Kubernetes (EKS) service, resulting Kubernetes nodes in EC2, Elastic Block Storage (EBS), and Route53.
+Following this guide will incur costs on your Cloud provider account, namely for the managed Kubernetes service, running Kubernetes nodes in EC2, Elastic Block Storage (EBS), and Route53.
 More information can be found on [AWS](https://aws.amazon.com/eks/pricing/) and their [pricing calculator](https://calculator.aws/#/) as the total cost varies per region.
 :::

 ## Outcome